aliizadi/Data-Science-with-Python/README.md

 Dimension reduction summarizes a dataset using its common occuring patterns.
 In this chapter, you'll learn about the most fundamental of dimension reduction techniques, "Principal Component Analysis" ("PCA").
 PCA is often used before supervised learning to improve model performance and generalization.
 It can also be useful for unsupervised learning.
 For example, you'll employ a variant of PCA will allow you to cluster Wikipedia articles by their content!

-* ** Discovering interpretable features **:
+* **Discovering interpretable features**:
 In this chapter, you'll learn about a dimension reduction technique called "Non-negative matrix factorization" ("NMF") that expresses samples as combinations of interpretable parts.
 For example, it expresses documents as combinations of topics, and images in terms of commonly occurring visual patterns.
 You'll also learn to use NMF to build recommender systems that can find you similar articles to read, or musical artists that match your listening history!

-**2. Machine Learning with the Experts: School Budgets** Data science isn't just for predicting ad-clicks-it's also useful for social impact!
+**3. Machine Learning with the Experts: School Budgets** Data science isn't just for predicting ad-clicks-it's also useful for social impact!
 This course is a case study from a machine learning competition on DrivenData.
 You'll explore a problem related to school district budgeting.
 By building a model to automatically classify items in a school's budget, it makes it easier and faster for schools to compare their spending with other schools.
 In this course, you'll begin by building a baseline model that is a simple, first-pass approach.
 In particular, you'll do some natural language processing to prepare the budgets for modeling.
 Next, you'll have the opportunity to try your own techniques and see how they compare to participants from the competition.
 Finally, you'll see how the winner was able to combine a number of expert techniques to build the most accurate model.

+* **Exploring the raw data**:
+In this chapter, you'll be introduced to the problem you'll be solving in this course.
+How do you accurately classify line-items in a school budget based on what that money is being used for?
+You will explore the raw text and numeric values in the dataset, both quantitatively and visually.
+And you'll learn how to measure success when trying to predict class labels for each row of the dataset.